mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 ## Step 0: Iterative Solver without any Preconditioner

 In theory, you can run a Krylov solver without any preconditioner and it will converge in $N$ iterations for a system with $N$ equations.
-Since unpreconditioned Krylov solvers are know to deliver bad performance [^1], 4C does not offer this option, and we also do not cover it in this tutorial.
+Since unpreconditioned Krylov solvers are known to deliver bad performance [^1], 4C does not offer this option, and we also do not cover it in this tutorial.

 ## Step 1: Iterative Solver with Jacobi preconditioner

 The `solid.4C.yaml` input file comes with a pre-configured iterative solver (GMRES) with a **relaxation preconditioner**, namely **Jacobi's method**.
 In the input file, it is defined in `SOLVER 2`.
-The preconditioner is configured in the file `prec_solid_Jacobi.xml`.
+The preconditioner is configured in the file `prec_solid_ifpack_Jacobi.xml`.

 To switch to GMRES with a Jacobi preconditioner, set the solid `LINEAR_SOLVER` to `2`.

 1. Open the `solid.4C.yaml` input file.
-1. Familiarize yourself with the list `SOLVER 2` and the file `prec_solid_Jacobi.xml`.
+1. Familiarize yourself with the list `SOLVER 2` and the file `prec_solid_ifpack_Jacobi.xml`.
 1. To switch to the new solver,
    1. find the list `STRUCTURAL DYNAMIC`,
    1. modify the value of its parameter `LINEAR_SOLVER` to `2`.